pintoXD/ciinovador/asic_fpga_files/arch_fpga_asic/tarefa_final/README.md

 * `./source`: In this one are the source files from the requested Artithmetic Logic Unit.
 Below are the files:
   * `ula8.sv`: Implementation in SystemVerilog of the requested 8-bit ALU;
   * `ula8_tb.sv`: Testbench of the requested 8-bit ALU;

+## Key files

+### One script to rule them all
+On the root of this directory we can find the `run_all.sh` file, a bash script that configures all the necessary environment variables and run all the syntehtis and simulations.
+The the aforementioned reports and netlist folders are already populated by a firsr running of the `run_all.sh` script.
+To updated these directories contents, just run the command `./run_all.sh`.

+### The other key files

+The requested reports and netlist files were generated and are located and described below:

+#### Reports
+* `./reports/simulation_reports.txt`: A file describing the results of the simulation using original module source code and its netlists.
+* `./reports/**/*_area.txt`: This pattern of files representes the area report created from a previoulsy generated synthesis, for a given technology;
+* `./reports/**/*_gates.txt`: This pattern of files representes the gates report created from a previoulsy generated synthesis, for a given technology;
+* `./reports/**/*_power.txt`: This pattern of files representes the power report created from a previoulsy generated synthesis, for a given technology;
+*
+#### Netlist

+* `./netlist/**/*_area.txt`: This pattern of files representes the verilog netlist created from a previoulsy generated synthesis, for a given technology;
+* `./netlist/**/*_gates.txt`: This pattern of files representes the verilog netlist created from a previoulsy generated synthesis, for a given technology;
+* `./netlist/**/*_power.txt`: This pattern of files representes the verilog netlist created from a previoulsy generated synthesis, for a given technology;

+#### Scripts

+* `./scripts/synth_tsmc18.tcl`: Used in the synthesis with `slow.lib`;
+* `./scripts/synth_gpkd45_slow.tcl`: Used in the synthesis with `slow_vdd1v0_basicCells.lib`;
+* `./scripts/synth_gpkd45_fast.tcl`: Used in the synthesis with `slow_vdd1v0_basicCells.lib`;

+#### Source code

+* `./source/ula8.sv`: Implementation in SystemVerilog of the requested 8-bit ALU;
+* `./source/ula8_tb.sv`: Testbench of the requested 8-bit ALU;

+### Disclaimers

+Even though the verilog netlist file for `tsmc18` tecnology is created by running the `run_all.sh` executable, it is now possible to using it to run the `ula8_tb.sv` testbench.
+This happens due to the missing verilog file that implements this library.

+That's why the simulations were ran only with the gpk45 libraries.